Quansight-Labs/quansight-labs-site/posts/2021/02/accessibility-whos-responsible.md

 only open source community you can find me in.
 I like to collect gargoyles, my hair is pink, and I love the sunflower emoji :sunflower:.
 It's nice to meet you!

+**Q:** What is the Jupyter ecosystem and JupyterLab?
+**A:** [Project Jupyter](https://jupyter.org/) is an organization that produces open source software and open standards.
+The Jupyter ecosystem is a term used to describe projects that are directly a part of or support Project Jupyter.
+JupyterLab is a one of it’s primary projects and a staple for the day to day work of many students, professionals, researchers, and more.

 **Q:** What is accessibility?
 **A:** Accessibility is a term used to describe the practice of creating things in a way that makes them usable for people with disabilities.
 I’m going to be talking mostly about web accessibility